Updated October 2020

 Disinfectants used to clean the retreat center meet the EPA’s criteria for use against SARS-CoV-2.
 If a staff member or guest becomes ill with COVID-19, the retreat center will be disinfected immediately following CDC guidance.

 Group leaders will be informed of all protocols related to guests’ safety, health, and wellbeing prior to their arrival at Mount Olivet Conference & Retreat Center.
 They will be asked to share this information with all group members prior to their arrival.
-Group members will be welcomed to the retreat center with a virtual orientation to answer any questions.
 An abbreviated list of instructions for guest, including an overview of the above, has been placed in each lodging room.
 These instructions will be discarded and replaced when guests depart and rooms are cleaned.

-We look forward to welcoming you to Mount Olivet Conference & Retreat Center in the near future.
+We look forward to welcoming you to Mount Olivet Conference & Retreat Center.
 In the meantime, please reach out to us with any questions about scheduling or planning an upcoming retreat.
 Visit our “Retreat Where You Are” site for resources to support you during these times.

 May peace, health, and safety be yours in abundance.